sustech-cs304/galaguide/README.md

 ## Getting Started

 The GitHub repository provides both backend and frontend code.
 The backend is based on Ktor, and the frontend is based on Vue.
-You could also find the pre-built executable file in the release page.
+You could also find the pre-built executable files in the release page.
 The following instructions will help you to build the project from source code.
 So if you only want to run the application using the executable file, you can skip the following steps.

+## Using pre-built executable files

+TODO

+## Building from source code

 ### Prerequisites